Papua New Guinea travel destination

 Visa

-Most nationalities must apply for an e-Visa (eVisa) through the official ICA portal before travel.
-Visa-on-arrival is currently restricted to a very limited number of Pacific island nations.
+Most travelers must apply for an e-Visa via the ICA portal before arrival.
+Visa-on-arrival is currently restricted to a very limited number of Pacific Island nations.

 Language